MVNino/thoth/README.md

 ## Thoth-Pen

+A Node.js & React.js Blog and Note-taking (todo) web application.
+Users can manage and publish their blog posts, as well as take notes.

 Thoth was revered as the inventor of writing and the patron deity of scribes.
 He was believed to have given the gift of hieroglyphs to humanity, enabling communication, record-keeping, and the preservation of knowledge.

-This is a Node.js & React.js Blog and Note-taking (todo) web application.
-Users can manage and publish their blog posts, as well as take notes.

 ## Installation

 Before proceeding with the installation, make sure you have Node.js and npm (Node Package Manager) installed on your system.
 You can download and install Node.js from [official Node.js website](https://nodejs.org/).